Javonet/javonet-docs/v1/methods-arguments/passing-arguments-by-reference-with-keywords.md

 ## Passing Arguments by Reference with "ref" and "out" Keywords

 Microsoft .NET allows you to create methods that expect arguments to be passed by reference.
 Passing by reference is introduced by explicitly setting **ref** or **out** keywords before argument type within the method definition.
-For example, **void MyMethod(ref int arg1)**.
+For example, **void MethodWithRefArg(ref int arg)**.

-**Note** Passing arguments by reference should not be confused with passing reference-type arguments described in the previous section.
+**Note:** Passing arguments by reference should not be confused with passing reference-type arguments described in the previous section.
 If you need just to pass another .NET object in method arguments, please see the previous section.

 Javonet allows you to pass by reference both .NET objects (NObject) or primitive types (String, Integer, Float, Boolean etc..).
 You can also pass arrays of these types like NObject[] or String[].